-Moon near former pole star on January 9 | EarthSky.org
+Moon near Aldebaran January 16 and 17 | EarthSky.org

-Tonight – January 9, 2017 – the waxing gibbous moon passes in the vicinity of Aldebaran, an ex-pole star, a famous zodiac star, and the brightest star in the constellation Taurus the Bull.
-In fact, if you live in Asia, you can actually watch the moon occult – cover over – Aldebaran for a portion of the night tonight.
-Aldebaran will disappear behind the moon’s dark side and reappear on its illuminated side.
-So the disappearance will probably be easier to spot than the reappearance.
+On January 16 and 17, 2019, the waxing gibbous moon passes in the vicinity of Aldebaran, an ex-pole star, a famous zodiac star and the brightest star in the constellation Taurus the Bull.

-Click here if you’re in Asia and want to watch the occultation

-The rest of us will see Aldebaran near the moon on this date.
-It’s a wonderful time to learn to identify this star, even though you might have to squint a bit to see it in the moon’s glare.
+This is a wonderful time to learn to identify this star, even though you might have to squint a bit to see it in the moon’s glare.

 Aldebaran is a bright reddish star, a good star to come to know.
 Did you know that Aldebaran is also a former pole star?
 It’s true, and it’s a fascinating story.